MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

     > [!NOTE]
     > These settings work for general cases.
 Experiment with other options to find the best combination for your needs.
 You might want to change the **Face count** setting to match the [performance requirements for your targeted platform](optimize-models.md#performance-targets).

-3. When you've finished, select **OK** to convert the point cloud into a 3D model.
+3. When you've finished, select **OK** to convert the point cloud into a 3D object.

 4. Examine the results, and then follow one of these steps:

-    - If you're satisfied with the results, skip ahead to the [Export the 3D model](#export-the-3d-model) procedure later in this tutorial.
+    - If you're satisfied with the results, skip ahead to the [Export the 3D object](#export-the-3d-model) procedure later in this tutorial.

     - If you want a higher level of surface detail, move on to the next procedure, [Build the texture](#build-the-texture).